CES vs. tDCS

 It is perhaps time to set the record straight about transcranial direct current stimulation (commonly known as "tDCS") and the sudden rush to embrace this new technology.

 Much of the current (no pun intended) hoo-hah is about tDCS and specifically the device being marketed by foc.us.
-It is based on research of a dubious nature and promoted as a new hula-hoop for the mind for gamers and those hoping for a quick cognitive fix.
+It is based on research of a dubious nature and promoted as a new Hula-Hoop® toy for the mind for gamers and those hoping for a quick cognitive fix.

-Though it affects the human condition, the FDA has not intervened to regulate the device, primarily because its sponsors make no medical claims.
+Though it affects the human condition, the U.S. Food and Drug Administration (FDA) has not intervened to regulate the device, primarily because its sponsors make no medical claims.
 It has also not been adequately tested for safety, though the amperage, being as low as it is, is in all probability harmless.
 Due to the absence of studies, very little is known about the long term effects of tDCS on developing brains.

 Common sense says that cognition is very much a function of those states.
-If you are less anxious and depressed and getting a good night's sleep, your cognitive functioning improves as well.
+If you are less anxious and getting a good night's sleep, your cognitive functioning improves as well.
 Conversely, the more stressed out you are, the less able you are to think clearly.
 It is somewhat depressing as one who has worked in the field for more than 35 years to encounter a discussion on the brain and electrical activity and hear not a word about CES.
-Incidentally, at a time when our veterans are struggling to find a non-drug solution to PTSD, CES is currently used exactly for that purpose, being prescribed for active duty personnel through the "Warrior Combat Stress Reset Program" at:
+Incidentally, at a time when our veterans are struggling to find a non-drug solution to Post-Traumatic Stress Disorder (PTSD), CES is currently used exactly for that purpose, being prescribed for active duty personnel at these military bases, hospitals and theaters of operation:

 - Fort Hood, Texas